 It’s good for the soul.
 We’ve done a lot of hiking and exploring in our area and it never ceases to amaze me, how one can discover something new, on the same path taken a hundred times before.
 You just have to have new eyes.

-It’s the same with people, and really who I’m really talking about are spouses.
+It’s the same with people, and really who I’m talking about are spouses.
 Mine in particular. 😉 We are so dynamic.
 Change occurs in us every day.
 We don’t always notice this on the surface but pay attention, and you’ll see.
 Or perhaps we rather not see.
 There is safety and comfort in the one we depend on, staying the same.
 I get it.

 But how fun is that?
 Life becomes more of an adventure when I let go and trust the changes that come.